DESCRIPTION OF THE REGISTRANT’S SECURITIES

 SECURITIES EXCHANGE ACT OF 1934, AS AMENDED

 The following description of the Common Stock is a summary and does not purport to be complete.
-It is subject to and qualified in its entirety by reference to our Amended and Restated Certificate of Incorporation, as amended (the “Certificate of Incorporation”) and Bylaws, each of which are incorporated by reference as an exhibit to our most recent Annual Report on Form 10-K. We encourage you to read our Certificate of Incorporation, our Bylaws and the applicable provisions of the Delaware General Corporation Law, for additional information.
+It is subject to and qualified in its entirety by reference to our Amended and Restated Certificate of Incorporation, as amended (the “Certificate of Incorporation”) and Bylaws, each of which are incorporated by reference as an exhibit to our Annual Report on Form 10-K for the fiscal year ended December 31.
+2019, of which this Exhibit 4.10 is a part.
+We encourage you to read our Certificate of Incorporation, our Bylaws and the applicable provisions of the Delaware General Corporation Law, for additional information.

 Description of Common Stock

 Authorized Shares of Common Stock.
 We currently have authorized 80,000,000 shares of Common Stock.
 As of December 31, 2019, we had 11,949,042 issued and outstanding shares of Common Stock.
 As of June 25, 2020, we had 12,332,996 issued and outstanding shares of Common Stock.